bhumss/customer-churn-analysis/README.md

 Bundle services like Tech Support + Online Security

-Keep a close eye on customers with high monthly bills
+Keep eye on customers with high monthly bills

 These actions can significantly reduce churn with minimal additional cost.

-🧰 Tools & Technologies
+# Tools & Technologies

 Python